deeztek/dmarc-visualizer/README.md

 ## Pre-requisites

-Deeztek dmarc-visualizer requires that you have a fully updated Ubuntu 18.04 (also tested successfully on Ubuntu 20.04) machine with Docker and Docker Compose.
+Deeztek dmarc-visualizer requires that you have a fully updated Ubuntu 20.04 Server machine with Docker and Docker Compose.
 You can easily install docker and docker-compose by following the instructions at [https://github.com/deeztek/deeztek-docker](https://github.com/deeztek/deeztek-docker).

-Deeztek dmarc-visualizer assumes you will be processing DMARC reports from an IMAP account, so before installation, you must ensure you have the following:

-- IMAP e-mail account Server Hostname
-- IMAP e-mail account Username
-- IMAP e-mail account Password

-If you are planning on using Maxmind Geolocation data, you must ensure you have already created a Maxmind account which is now a requirement in order to download the GeoIP2 Country Database.
 ## Installation

+Change to the /opt directory:

+` cd /opt`

 Git clone the Deeztek dmarc-visualizer repository: